Dehradun: Healthcare

-The healthcare facilities in Dehradun consist of private and public hospitals, formal and informal service providers as well as secondary and tertiary healthcare with single clinic doctors.
-In spite of having special status under the National Health Mission, the city is facing a healthcare crisis due to the shortage of medical manpower in the state and financial constraints.
+Dehradun serves patients from across Uttarakhand, particularly from the hill districts where access to specialised and tertiary healthcare is more limited.
+In spite of having special status under the National Health Mission, Dehradun is facing a healthcare crisis due to the shortage of medical manpower in the state and financial constraints.
 Hospitals and medical centres in the Dehradun are plagued by non-functioning equipment in the operating theatre and the insufficient number of labour rooms.